 For more information visit: U.S. Holocaust Memorial Council

-For more information visit: Asian-Pacific American Heritage Month
+For more information visit: Asian American Pacific Islander Heritage Month

 LGBT PRIDE MONTH – June.
 The Defense Department joins the nation in celebrating Lesbian, Gay, Bisexual and Transgender -- LGBT -- Pride Month.
 We recognize gay, lesbian and bisexual Service members and LGBT civilians for their dedicated service to our country.
 The contributions made by these Americans strengthen our national security.
 Whether officer, enlisted, civilian employee, or family member, their inclusion gives our department greater promise and possibility.
 The LGBT community has written a proud chapter in this fundamentally American story by reminding us that integrity and respect remain cornerstones of our military and civilian culture.